KSSwimmy/StartTheUXDesign-Process-Empathize-Define-And-Ideate/Week1/README.md

 If you want to explore research further, check out this user-experience research methods article from NN Group.
 It will guide you through choosing the best research method for you out of 20 popular options.

 ---
+### Identify types of bias in UX research

+six kinds of biases:
+- confirmation bias
+- false consensus bias
+- primacy bias
+- recency bias
+- implicit bias
+- the sunk cost fallacy

+##### Bias
+a bias is favoring or having prejudice against something based on limited information.

+##### Confirmation bias
+This bias occurs when you start looking for evidence to prove a hypothesis you have.

+One of the most effective methods for **overcoming confirmation bias** during research is to ask open-ended questions when conducting interviews.

+An open-ended question lets the person being interviewed answer freely, instead of with a yes or no. You also want to get into the habit of actively listening without adding your own opinions.

+Another way to avoid confirmation bias is to include a large sample of users.

+##### False consensus bias
+In UX research, the false consensus bias happens when we overestimate the number of people who will agree with our idea or design, which creates a false consensus.

+**Avoid false consensus bias** by identifying and articulating your assumptions.

+That's when it's easiest to remember the last thing you heard in an interview, conversation, or similar setting, because it's the most recent.

+##### Recency bias

+That's when it's easiest to remember the last thing you heard in an interview, conversation, or similar setting, because it's the most recent.
+When talking to someone, you're more likely to remember things they shared at the end of the conversation.

+##### Primacy bias

+where you remember the first participant most strongly.
+Sometimes the first person you meet makes the strongest impression, because you're in a new situation or having a new experience.
+The primacy bias, like the recency bias, is another reason to take detailed notes or recordings, so you can review everything that happened, not just the memorable first impressions.

+##### *Overcoming recency & primacy bias*
+Recency and primacy biases also demonstrate why you should interview each participant in the same way.

+##### Implicit bias
+Implicit bias is a collection of attitudes and stereotypes we associate to people without our conscious knowledge.

+***Overcoming Implicit bias***
+To overcome our biases, we can reflect on our behaviors, and we can ask others to point our implicit biases.

+##### The sunk cost fallacy
+This is the idea that the deeper we get into a project we've invested in, the harder it is to change course without feeling like we've failed or wasted time.

+To avoid the sunk cost fallacy, break down your project into smaller phases, and then outline designated points where you can decide whether to continue or stop.
+This allows you to go back based on new insights before the project gets too far along.